Villemartin in Beaujolais

 Fully equipped large kitchen with a table that sits 14

 A large sitting room with wood burning stove, sofas and a grand piano, toys, games and books for all ages.

-The bathrooms each have a shower over the bath and a third shower room on the ground floor is available for some of the year.
-Hopefully by the summer of 2011 it will be permanently available as part of the house.
+The bathrooms each have a shower over the bath and a third shower room on the ground floor is available for some of the year when the owner is not in the adjoining barn.

 In front of the house a paved courtyard has been made and a seating area has been levelled.
 A separate access for the barn has been created so when the owner is in residence it is not necessary to share the garden with her when she is staying in the attached barn.

 The house is in the mountains above the Beaujolais vineyards, very close to the southernmost Burgundy, Maconais and Charolais vineyards.
 Every where you walk or drive there are Spectacular views over green fields, goats, charollais cattle and little streams meandering and tumbling through them..
 Gentle mountains are covered in deciduous trees and higher up, forests of Douglas firs have wild boar and chevroy (small wild deer) in them.